Nbrinkman/Getting_and_Cleaning_Data/CodeBook.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+###For the purposes of this course, a R script was created to manipulate the data as follows:
+	1. The variables were given descriptive names
+	2. The training and test data were merged to create 1 data table
+	3. The mean and standard deviation variables were extracted from the complete data set.
+	4. The data were sorted by subject then activity.